A-Z of family friendly things to do this summer in Doncaster!

 The Doncaster Cycle Track, The Dome, Doncaster.

-Something else new that has just popped up in the Cultural & Civic Quarter in Doncaster town centre.
+Something else new has just popped up in the Cultural & Civic Quarter in Doncaster town centre.
 Mumbler Debbie popped along to see Peter Rabbit 2 at the new Savoy Cinema.

 “I enjoyed a trip to the new Savoy cinema with my 8 year old son and a couple of friends.
 It’s right next door to the Cast Theatre and you could combine your visit with a trip to the new Danum Gallery, Cupcakes2Love or Bake Battle & Roll to make a nice little day out.
 The staff were friendly and welcoming and there’s a good range of food and drink available.
 We bought ourselves a fizzy cherry drink (Cherry Crush?!) which was lovely!
-On our way through to the screens I noticed a big pile of booster seats that you could help yourself to – great if you have a little one with you.
+On our way through to the screens, I noticed a big pile of booster seats that you could help yourself to – great if you have a little one with you.

 The seats we had chosen were little sofas.
 This was definitely my favourite thing about our visit and I’ve never seen it in a cinema before.
 It meant I could snuggle up with my son, whilst watching the film, and gave him enough room to move around to get comfy.
-I wish they had seats like that available when he was younger as it might’ve prevented me trying to watch films with him sitting (not very still) on my lap.
+I wish they had seats like that available when he was younger as it might’ve prevented me from trying to watch films with him sitting (not very still) on my lap.
 People seemed to be spread out in the cinema and from what I could see, most people removed masks whilst watching the film.
 Overall I’d recommend the Savoy and will definitely be visiting again soon”.

 Price: Adult £6.99, Child £5.49, Snr Citizen £5.49, Student, £5.49, Family 2 adult + 2 children or 1 adult and 3 children £22.00